C2DH/maison-du-son/_objects/philips156ubv.md

 **One day later:**
 Where do I begin, dear diary?
 Last night was extremely eventful.
 It all started when I was taken away from the storage facility.
 I was firmly convinced that the store owner had finally had enough of me and wanted to make room for a radio with a higher chance of being sold.
 I could not even blame him for this, I would probably have done the same.
 I had accepted my fate; I was put down on a table and fell asleep.
 To my surprise, I woke up.
 I was standing in front of a windowpane and couldn't believe my eyes when I looked into the reflection.
 The ugly grey box turned into a dark brown radio with new buttons.
 I looked like a radio meant to be used in the living room.
 Furthermore, my circuitry was converted to common types of tubes, and a power cable was attached.
 Through all the excitement about my appearance, I had not even noticed which window it was at all that I was looking at myself in.
 It was the shop window.

+## Bibliography:
+ALEAZ, Bonita, Community Radio and Empowerment, in: Economic and Political Weekly 45/16 (2010), p.
+39-32.

+BALFOUR, Michael, In Retrospect: Britain’s Policy of “Re-Education”, in: PRONAY, Nicholas/WILSON, Keith (ed.), The Political Re-Education of Germany and her Allies after World War II, London/Sydney : Croom Helm, 1985, p.
+139-150.

+BARNOUW, Erik, Propaganda at Radio Luxembourg : 1944-1945, in: SHORT, Kenneth (ed.), Film & Radio Propaganda in World War II (Routledge Library Editions : WW2, 9), London : Routledge, 1983, p.
+192-197.

+BIRDSALL, Carolyn, Nazi Soundscapes, Sound, Technology and Urban Space in Germany, 1933-1945, Amsterdam : Amsterdam University Press, 2012.

+BONACKER, Max, Goebbels’ Mann beim Radio.
+Der NS-Propagandist Hans Fritzsche (1900-1953) (Schriftenreihe der Vierteljahrshefte für Zeitgeschichte, 94), München : Oldenbourg Verlag, 2007.

+CAMPBELL, Bruce, The Radio Hobby, Private Associations, and the Challenge of Modernity in Germany (Palgrave Studies in the History of Science and Technology), Hampshire : Palgrave Macmillan, 2019.

+CHIGNELL, Hugh, Key concepts in radio studies, Los Angeles : SAGE, 2009.

+JURRIËNS, Edwin, Radio komunitas and the imagination of community, in: JURRIËNS, Edwin (ed.), From Monologue to Dialogue.
+Radio and Reform in Indonesia, Leiden : Brill, 2009, p.
+141-158.

+MARßOLEK, Inge, Radio in Deutschland 1923-1969.
+Zur Sozialgeschichte eines Mediums, in: Geschichte und Gesellschaft 27/2 (2001), p.
+207-239.

+METSU, Pierre, Les matériels radio de la Wehrmacht : 1935-1945, Bayeux : Heimdal, 2004.
+(Musée nationale d’histoire militaire, not borrowable).

+PATNODE, Randall, “What These People Need Is Radio”.
+New Technology, the Press, and Otherness in 1920s America, in: Technology and Culture 44/2 (2003), p.
+285-305.

+ROSS, Corey, Media and the Making of Modern Germany.
+Mass Communications, Society, and Politics from the Empire to the Reich, Oxford : Oxford University Press, 2008.

+THOMPSON, Willie, Imagined Communities.
+Signs and Symbols, Identities and Nations, in: THOMPSON, Willie (ed.), Work, Sex and Power.
+The Forces that Shaped our History, London : Pluto Press, 2015, p.
+145-163.

+VESELY, Alois/KORÁN, Frantisek, Wireless for Wehrmacht.
+German Radio Equipment in World War II, Prague : RAK, 1999.
+(Musée nationale d’histoire militaire, not borrowable).

+WELCH, David, Nazi Propaganda and the Volksgemeinschaft.
+Constructing a People’s Community, in: Journal of Contemporary History 39/2 (2004), p.
+213-238